-- New Cycle 1410 PROBING ON EDGE (option 17). - New Cycle 1411 PROBING TWO CIRCLES (option 17). - New Cycle 1420 PROBING IN PLANE (option 17). - Automatic Touch Probe Cycles 408 to 419 take chkTiltingAxes (no. 204600) into account during presetting. - Touch Probe Cycles 41x, automatic preset measurement: New behavior of cycle parameters Q303 MEAS.
-VALUE TRANSFER and Q305 NUMBER IN TABLE. - In Cycle 420 MEASURE ANGLE, the data from the cycle and the touch probe table is taken into account during prepositioning. - Cycle 450 SAVE KINEMATICS does not write the same values during restoring. - Cycle 451 MEASURE KINEMATICS was expanded to include value 3 in cycle parameter Q406 MODE. - In Cycles 451 MEASURE KINEMATICS and 453 KINEMATICS GRID, the radius of the calibration sphere is only monitored during the second measurement. - The REACTION column was added to the touch probe table. - In Cycle 24 SIDE FINISHING, a tangential helix is used for approaching and departing in the last infeed. - Parameter Q367 SURFACE POSITION was added to Cycle 233 FACE MILLING. - Cycle 257 CIRCULAR STUD also uses Q207 FEED RATE FOR MILLNG for roughing. - Machine parameter CfgThreadSpindle (no. 113600) is available for use.
+- New Cycle 285 DEFINE GEAR WHEEL (option 157). - New Cycle 286 GEAR HOBBING (option 157). - New Cycle 287 GEAR SKIVING (option 157). - New Cycle 883 TURNING SIMULTANEOUS FINISHING (option 50 and option 158). - New Cycle 1410 PROBING ON EDGE. - New Cycle 1411 PROBING TWO CIRCLES. - New Cycle 1420 PROBING IN PLANE. - Automatic Touch Probe Cycles 408 to 419 take chkTiltingAxes (no. 204600) into account during presetting. - Touch Probe Cycles 41x, automatic preset measurement: New behavior of cycle parameters Q303 MEAS.
+VALUE TRANSFER and Q305 NUMBER IN TABLE. - In Cycle 420 MEASURE ANGLE, the data from the cycle and the touch probe table is taken into account during prepositioning. - Cycle 444 PROBING IN 3-D checks whether the positions of the rotary axes agree with the tilt angles depending on the setting of the optional machine parameter. - The help graphic in Cycle 444 PROBING IN 3-D for Q309 ERROR REACTION has been modified and this cycle takes into account a TCPM. - Cycle 450 SAVE KINEMATICS does not write the same values during restoring. - Cycle 451 MEASURE KINEMATICS was expanded to include value 3 in cycle parameter Q406 MODE. - In Cycles 451 MEASURE KINEMATICS and 453 KINEMATICS GRID, the radius of the calibration sphere is only monitored during the second measurement. - A simulated touch probe is considered in the simulation.
+The simulation runs without error message. - The REACTION column was added to the touch probe table. - In Cycle 24 SIDE FINISHING, a tangential helix is used for approaching and departing in the last infeed. - Parameter Q367 SURFACE POSITION was added to Cycle 233 FACE MILLING. - Cycle 257 CIRCULAR STUD also uses Q207 FEED RATE FOR MILLNG for roughing. - The configuration CfgGeoCycle (no. 201000) is taken into account in Cycles 291 COUPLG.TURNG.INTERP. and 292 CONTOUR.TURNG.INTRP. - Parameter Q531 ANGLE OF INCIDENCE was extended to 0.001° in Cycle 800 ADJUST XZ SYSTEM. - Machine parameter CfgThreadSpindle (no. 113600) is available for use.